episource/Keepass-SmartcardEncryptedKeyFile/README.md

 5. [Confirm](#unlock-database-using-backup-key-file) that the exported backup key file can be used to unlock the database.

 ## Add encrypted key file to existing database
+Note: If the current database already uses a plaintext key file in addition to the master password, it is also possible to proceed as described in section [change authorization](#change-authorization).
+Using the `Change Master Key` dialog as described below will always work.

 1. Open `Change Master Key...` dialog from `File` menu
 <br/>![Add encrypted key file to existing database: Create Composite Master Key](./doc/new-database_create-master-key.png)
 2. Activate `Show expert options` and select at least `Key file / provider` and choose `Smartcard Encrypted Key File Provider`